 A Business Owner Policy (BOP) provides three types of coverage: property, general liability, and business interruption (or business income interruption).
 All are combined into one ‘master policy’, or package deal combining the most important types of coverages for small to mid-sized businesses.

-What does a Business Owners Policy (BOP) Include?
+What does a Business Owners Policy (BOP) Cover?

 A Business Owners Policy (BOP) includes three insurance policies in one package: